-The CNCnetPDM MTConnect Adapter enables you to access your machine controllers directly from within your applications or any MTConnect compatible program like an MTConnect Agent.
+The CNCnetPDM MTConnect Adapter enables you to access machine controllers connected to CNCnetPDM from within your applications or any MTConnect compatible program like an MTConnect Agent.

-You can read all data that affects manufacturing by using this powerful API.
-It also allows you to change or set variables or parameters at the controllers, Appart from the ability to 'tag' devices with current work-order, operation and/or part-number it provides functionality to switch on-off controller communication and set active shifts for machines.
+You can read all data that affects manufacturing by using this powerful Application Program Interface (API).
+It also allows you to change or set variables or parameters at the controllers.
+In addition you can 'tag' devices with current work-order, operation and/or part-number it allows to switch on-off controller communication and set active shifts for machines.

 Basically the MTConnect Adapter is a Windows Socket Server (Winsock) that outputs or receives data to or from any Windows Socket Client.
 A client can be your own application or any MTConnect standard compatible program such as an MTConnect Agent.